emard/ulx3s/doc/MANUAL.md

 This automagically works because "passthru" bitstream will redirect USB-serial ESP32 programming traffic from PC thru FPGA to ESP32.

 There might be strange issues on getting this to work on windows.
 On linux usually only USB-serial port access permission is required.

+Note boards PCB v3.1.x: if esptool.py can't program when passthru bitstream is loaded, connect TMS and GND at JTAG header and try programming then.

+To avoid programming difficulties, ESP32 firmware should not drive PIN 5 (wifi_gpio5, blue LED D22, TMS) as output first few seconds after ESP32 boot.
+If PIN 5 is driven immediately at boot, esptool.py can't program.
+Solution is to force PIN 5 low at JTAG header by connecting TMS and GND (blue LED will turn ON) and holding it at least until ESP32 programming starts.
+It can be released when flash starts writing from 0x00010000.
+Or simply when red LED D19 TX/RX blinks for few seconds.

 # LCD/OLED Display